wrench-project/wrench/doc/wrench_101.md

 For instance, the `wrench::Service` class has an associated `wrench::ServiceProperty` class, the `wrench::ComputeService` class has an associated `wrench::ComputeServiceProperty` class, and so on at all level of the service class hierarchy.
-The API documentation for these property class explains what each property means, what possible values are, and what default values are.
+The API documentation for these property classes explains what each property means, what possible values are, and what default values are.
-Some properties correspond to rather low-level simulation details.
-For instance, the `wrench::ServiceProperty` class defines a `wrench::ServiceProperty::STOP_DAEMON_MESSAGE_PAYLOAD` property which can be used to customize the size, in bytes, of the control message sent to the daemon that's the entry point to the service to tell it to terminate.
   Other properties have more to do with what the service can or should do when in operation.
 For instance, the `wrench::BatchServiceProperty` class defines a `wrench::BatchServiceProperty::BATCH_SCHEDULING_ALGORITHM` which specifies what scheduling algorithm a batch service should for prioritizing jobs.
-All property classes inherit from the `wrench::ServiceProperty` class, and you an explore that hierarchy to discover all possible (and there are many) service customization opportunities.
+All property classes inherit from the `wrench::ServiceProperty` class, and one can explore that hierarchy to discover all possible (and there are many) service customization opportunities.
+Finally, each service exchanges messages on the network with other services (i.e., a WMS service sends a "do some work" message to a compute service).
+The size in bytes, or payload, of all messages can be customized similarly to the properties, i.e., by passing a key-value map to the service's constructor.
+For instance, the `wrench::ServiceMessagePayload` class defines a `wrench::ServiceMessagePayload::STOP_DAEMON_MESSAGE_PAYLOAD` property which can be used to customize the size, in bytes, of the control message sent to the daemon that's the entry point to the service to tell it to terminate.
+Each service class has a corresponding message payload class, and the API documentation for these message payload classes details all messages whose payload can be customized.

 # Customizing logging  #        {#wrench-101-logging}